-BAI's Mark Riddle and Jason Mencias share the findings from the latest BAI Banking Outlook, which examines trends and challenges in business banking.
+BAI's Byron Marshall and Jason Mencias share actionable insights from the latest BAI Banking Outlook survey on culture, conduct and ethics in financial services organizations.

 While increased use of digital banking interactions doesn’t mean the branch is dead, it does mean branches need to evolve to meet new customer expectations.

 Merger and acquisition activity over the past decade has transformed large U.S. banks into increasingly dominant mega-banks and reduced the market share controlled by smaller ones, particularly in major urban areas.

 Despite the stereotypes of Millennials going all-digital for their banking needs, jumping to conclusions about generational change can lead bankers astray, according to BAI Research.

 When it comes to banking relationships and attitudes towards money, Millennials resemble previous generations more than you might think.

 Banks looking to optimize their performance need to focus on their branch density in each market – some markets need more branches while others may require a complete pullout.